Here is an article over integrating climate and environment into agriculture and vice-versa:

 "Land degradation threatens food security and the sustainability of agricultural production in many developing countries.
 In response, government and development agencies have invested substantial resources in promoting sustainable land management technologies (SLMTs).
 In spite of the great efforts to promote bunds, SLMTs have not been widely adopted by smallholders in many developing countries.

 Not only are the technologies not widely adopted but there is even some evidence that conservation structures, once constructed, are partially or fully removed.
 In some cases, pilot demonstration projects remain unreplicated on smallholder farms.
-These findings raise the following questions:
+These findings raise the following questions: • Why are promoted resource conserving measures not widely adopted by land users?

 • Why is there limited success in promoting resource conserving measures?